About us

 We do things differently.

-Most tempeh in the world is fermented in plastic.
-We ferment in stainless steel, allowing the mycelium to form thick, fluffy layers as nature intended.
+Most tempeh in the world is fermented in plastic bags.
+We ferment ours in stainless steel pans, allowing the mycelium to grow upwards freely in thick, fluffy layers, instead of it being blocked by a layer of plastic sitting on top of it.

-We believe tempeh should be a staple food—it’s sustainable, easy to cook, and packed with protein, probiotics, prebiotics, minerals and soluble fiber.
-It makes beans more digestible because they have been pre-digested and broken down by the mycelium.
+We love fresh tempeh and want to help make it a staple food for families across America.
+It’s environmentally sustainable, probiotic, prebiotic, easy to cook, and packed with protein, minerals and soluble fiber.
+It makes beans more digestible because they have been pre-digested and broken down by the mycelium, which grows from the culture we inoculate it with, one that originated on the inner leaves of teak, waru and banana trees in the jungle.

-From the beginning, our tempeh has been all organic, and we have run the company in the most environmentally friendly ways possible.
-Inspired by Gunter Pfaff’s water bath incubation method, Katherine switched over to using this technology after she joined the operation, being delighted with the results.
+From the beginning, in 2017 our tempeh has been all organic, and we have run the company in the most environmentally friendly way possible.
+Inspired by Gunter Pfaff’s innovative water bath incubation method, we switched over in 2018 to using this technology (after a year of trying the plastic bag method), being delighted with the results!

-John, dedicated tempehst and vegan of many years
+John, dedicated tempehst for HVT, and vegan for over a decade.

 Back in 2009, Katherine Fleissner, who was running a wholesale vegan pastry company near New York City, met Jessica Childs, who was making and selling fresh, fluffy tempeh out of her Brooklyn apartment, after learning how to do this at the then-thriving Natural Gourmet Institute.
 Katherine fell in love with this thick, vital cousin of the pasteurized, vacuum-sealed tempeh found readily in any health food store.
-In the back of her mind she thought “making tempeh seems like an even more satisfying form of ‘right livelihood’ than making holistic vegan pastries (even if they are stellar AF), because it is something cruelty-free that one can eat for literally any meal of any day.”
+In the back of her mind she thought making tempeh seemed like an even more satisfying form of “right livelihood” than making holistic vegan desserts, being something “cruelty-free”/plant-based that one can eat for any meal of any day.
 A little seed was planted in her mind.

 Watch this video to see Jessica making tempeh from back in the day.